8 Tips To Avoid Scrap Yard Receipt Mistakes

 Scrapping.
-It’s a great way to make some extra money on the side or if you are full-time, it’s your way of living.
-Regardless of how often you are at the scrap yard, it’s important to know the weights and what they mean on your receipts.
-The iScrap App Team hears stories about how scrap yards deducted too much weight or didn’t give the right price for items.
-To avoid these problems and make the most money from your scrap, we have a few tips to keep in mind when selling to your scrap yard.
+It’s a great way to make some extra money on the side, or if you are full-time, it’s your way of living.
+Regardless of how often you are at the scrap yard, knowing the weights and what they mean on your receipts is essential.
+The iScrap App Team hears stories about how scrap yards deducted too much weight or didn’t give the correct item price.
+To avoid these problems and make the most money from your scrap, we have a few tips to remember when selling to your scrap yard.

 What is Gross Weight?

-When you are bringing a load to the scrap yard, the first number that you see on the scale is going to be your gross weight.
-This is everything totaled together in one weight.
+When you bring a load to the scrap yard, the first number on the scale is your gross weight, which is everything totaled together in one weight.

-For example, if you have a 5-gallon bucket full of brass and put it on the scale and it reads “43”, your gross weight is 43lb.
+For example, if you put a 5-gallon bucket full of brass on the scale and it reads “43”, your gross weight is 43lb.

-Another example is if you have a truckload of Light Iron and pull up onto the truck scale and the weight is 7,360 pounds, that is also your gross weight.
+Another example is if you have a truckload of light iron and pull it up onto the truck scale, and the weight is 7,360 pounds is also your gross weight.

 What is Tare Weight?

-Some scrap yards may label this as a “weight deduction” but the weight of any non-metallic items or non-scrap items is the tare weight.
+Some scrap yards may label this as a “weight deduction,” but the weight of any non-metallic or non-scrap items is the tare weight.

-Our other example is after you dump your light iron out of your truck and drive your truck back to the scale and weigh in at 6,800 pounds, that is your tare weight.
+Our other example is after you dump your light iron out of your truck, drive your truck back to the scale, and weigh in at 6,800 pounds; that is your tare weight.

-If you don’t have any containers or vehicle you are weighing up with your material, for example, you place a battery on the scale, you will not have a tare weight.
+If you don’t have any containers or vehicles to weigh your material in, such as placing a battery on the scale, you will not have a tare weight.

 What is Net Weight?